 Created symlink /etc/systemd/system/multi-user.target.wants/apache2.service → /usr/lib/systemd/system/apache2.service.

-8. Enable network access to port 80 (http) and 443 (https) if firewall is enabled.
+8. Open ports 80 (http) and 443 (https) in the firewall if needed.

 > sudo firewall-cmd --permanent --add-service=http --add-service=https